austinhawthorne/nile-readiness-test/README.md

 1. Create a network namespace called "vnc_ns"
 2. Move the specified interface (default: end0) to that namespace
 3. Configure the interface with the specified IP address
+4. Start Weston (Wayland compositor) in the namespace
-4. Start WayVNC server in the namespace
+5. Start WayVNC server in the namespace
-5. Keep running to maintain the namespace (press Ctrl+C to stop and clean up)
+6. Keep running to maintain the namespace (press Ctrl+C to stop and clean up)

 ### Step 2: Run FRR Tests in the Default Namespace